kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-rsync.md

        -S args
        --ssh-args args
               Passes extra SSH command-line arguments (see the ssh(1) man page for more information about SSH arguments).
-The given value is appended to the ssh command (rsync's  -e  option) without any processing.
+The given value is appended to the ssh command (rsync's -e  op‐ tion) without any processing.

 TIPS
        The  ssh_config file can include an arbitrary number of Host sections.
 Each host entry specifies ssh options which apply only to the given host.
 Host definitions can even behave like aliases if the HostName option is included.
 This ssh feature, in combination with pssh host files, provides a tremendous amount of flexibility.

 EXIT STATUS
        The exit status codes from parallel-rsync are as follows: